|Locations:||up to 9|

 Much like the film industry, Rank's motorway services were about being big and bold.
 While none of those ideas have really stood the test of time, they've certainly formed a big part of the motorway industry's history.
 In 1967 they dropped the phrase "service area", and insisted on using the grand title 'Motorports'.

 Rank's obsession with being futuristic gave rise to elaborate architecture and facilities which offered almost no human contact at all.
 All of the service areas they built cost more than twice the investment suggested by the government - Farthing Corner was almost four times, leading to the government suspecting they simply wanted to buy their way into the industry.
 Their architects were Sydney Clough, Son & Partners and T P Bennett & Sons.

 Rank's first site was opened with cheerful blue and yellow colours, but those that followed, being products of the 1970s, were inevitably finished in bland colours such as grey or beige.
 In the 1980s, this changed to green, yellow and mustard, with restaurants filled with potted plants.
 They introduced an own-brand restaurant called Highway In, which was criticised for being "drab".

-Many of their service areas had takeaway units branded 'Wimpy Express', which Rank held the franchise rights to.
-They also trialled a Lyons ice cream van.
-They later had a restaurant called Country In, and by the 1980s this was called Oasis.
+These early service areas each had themed restaurant areas, with names like "Severn Buffet", "Cheshire Grill" and "Kentish Kiosk".
+Rank held the rights to 'Wimpy Express', so they often had those takeaway units, as well as Lyons ice cream vans.
+Their restaurants were later standardised as Country In, and by the 1980s this was called Oasis.
 Oasis provided one Esso Tiger Token for every £3 spent in the restaurant.
 There was also a chain of smaller service areas branded One Stop.